FastComments/fastcomments-docs/src/content/guides/page-reacts/items/page-reacts-installation-vanillajs.md

 - What reaction images to use.
 - A short `id` to name each reaction.

+Optionally:

 - You can also define optional separate images for selected/unselected reacts.
+- You can decide if you want to show the list of users who reacted when moving a mouse over one of the reactions.

 [inline-code-attrs-start title = 'Page Reacts Code Example'; type = 'html'; isFunctional = true; type = 'html';  inline-code-attrs-end]
 [inline-code-start]